Most States have four seasons, Spring, Fall, Summer, Winter.

 Most people don’t even realize it when they say it, but once the rain stops, and the grass starts turning green people start talking about California’s fifth season, fire season.

 More acres have already burnt this year, and more money has been spent than California projected.
 California has been in a drought for years, and water is a precious resource.
 Some people have said that California should let fires that are not putting homes and lives in danger burn so that so much water isn’t used.
-But the health benefits, the ability to breath clean air is a resource as well, and the number of days that Californians are having to shut their windows to keep the smoke out are increasing.
+But the health benefits, the ability to breath clean air is a resource as well, and the number of days that Californians are having to shut their windows to keep the smoke out is increasing.

 Scientists have said that global warming could be a reason for an increase in both the frequency and severity of wildfires.